 One of the things we’ve seen during this outbreak period is the importance of contactless, online transactions.
-Companies that have strong online presences withstood some of the worst parts of this outbreak as a result.
+Companies that have strong online presence withstood some of the worst parts of this outbreak as a result.

 Considering a digital approach for businesses that need it will help them recover from the effects of the outbreak and ensure they are prepared for future retail trends.

 Increase Flexibility Through Digitalization

 More than anything, a digital approach will help businesses become more flexible.
-As newer technologies begin to translate into better productivity, expect to see more of it in the coming months.
-Prior to the outbreak, many businesses were already looking at this approach as part of their overall strategy for 2020 and beyond.
+As newer technologies translate into better productivity, expect to see more of it in the coming months.
+Before the outbreak, many businesses were already looking at this approach as part of their overall strategy for 2020 and beyond.